OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 10. Absent contractility and proven GERD: lifestyle modification and medical management or wrap? – Reena Chokshi (USA)

-11. Should we care more or less about bolus clearance during HREM? – Yeong Yeh Lee (Malaysia)
+11. Should we care more or less about bolus clearance during HREM? – Karthik Ravi (USA)

 12. An abnormal looking manometry that is NORMAL by Chicago 4.0 Explore or ignore. – Luis Raúl Valdovinos García (Mexico)